-- Limitations in the quality of tropical timber production data restrict a comprehensive analysis of the impacts of the crisis on production levels. - In response to reduced global demand for wood products, log production declined in producer countries where a high proportion of production had been exported.
+- Limitations in the quality of tropical timber production data restrict a comprehensive analysis of the impacts of the crisis on production levels. - In response to reduced global demand for wood products, log production declined in producer countries where a high proportion of production had been exported. - Independent of impacts due to the crisis, supply constraints due to historical overexploitation of natural forests, and SFM initiatives in response to overexploitation of forests, also impacted production levels marginally during the period under review. - Small and medium-sized enterprises (SMEs), which dominate tropical wood processing industries in many ITTO producer countries, were exposed by the crisis because of limited access to finance, weak negotiating power, and limited ability to respond quickly when markets recovered.
+SME production curtailments and plant shutdowns occurred in most ITTO producer countries during the crisis period.

-- Independent of impacts due to the crisis, supply constraints due to historical overexploitation of natural forests, and SFM initiatives in response to overexploitation of forests, also impacted production levels marginally during the period under review. - Small and medium-sized enterprises (SMEs), which dominate tropical wood processing industries in many ITTO producer countries, were exposed by the crisis because of limited access to finance, weak negotiating power, and limited ability to respond quickly when markets recovered.
-SME production curtailments and plant shutdowns occurred in most ITTO producer countries during the crisis period. - In the Asian region, a significant overcapacity in the wood processing sector existed before the crisis period.
-Rationalisation and downsizing of many tropical wood processing industries is likely to have increased the overall competitiveness of the sector. - As a result of the crisis, a focus on processing of higher value, well-known species to improve the economics of production.
-By contrast, lower value species were underutilised, with implications for SFM goals in some producer countries. - Private sector organisations, which are generally more sensitive to changes in the market than public sector organisations, were more exposed to the global downturn in demand during the crisis.
+- In the Asian region, a significant overcapacity in the wood processing sector existed before the crisis period.
+Rationalisation and downsizing of many tropical wood processing industries is likely to have increased the overall competitiveness of the sector. - As a result of the crisis manufacturers focused on processing of higher value, well-known species to improve the economics of production. - Private sector organisations, which are generally more sensitive to changes in the market than public sector organisations, were more exposed to the global downturn in demand during the crisis.